FAQ

 You are allowed to camp anywhere under the Right of Public Access.
 However, you must keep a distance of at least 150 meters from the station.
 If you wish to use the service building, including the guest kitchen, drying room, showers, sauna, and relaxation area, a service fee applies.
 Prices can be found on this page.

-Can I store my luggage with you?
+Can I store my luggage?

 Unfortunately, we do not have a supervised or locked storage area.
 However, you can leave your backpack in the basement entry area.
 There is no fee for this service, but we cannot take responsibility for your belongings.